JasonFantl/JasonFantl.github.io/_posts/2025-01-04-Distributed-Swarm-Partitioning.md

 ## Random assignment

-If a leader node flood-fills the network with a message containing each group and its location, then each node can just randomly pick one and move there.
+If a leader node flood-fills the network with a message containing groups and their positions, then each node can just randomly pick a group and move to its position (the colored circle).

 ![ random group assignment ](random.gif){: .center w="600" }